 I thought hard about which other locations did I have access to?
 Every location I could think of involved the risk that someone would tamper with them.

-Where else do you get 30TB of backup for $110 a year in a safe, air conditioned environment with 24 hours surveillance cameras and state of the art alarm systems?
+Denmark: Where else do you get 30TB of backup for $110 a year in a safe, air conditioned environment with 24 hours surveillance cameras and state of the art alarm systems?

-The solution is so safe and economical you must laugh.
-It's $110 a year for this storage.
-Should I somehow fail to pay the yearly fee, the bank says in their contract that "we will take your valuables out of the box and store them in the bank till you have paid."
+But it is laughable.
+My bank storage in Denmark was $110 a year, and when I moved to a much larger box in Florida, it was $250 a year.
+Should I somehow fail to pay the yearly fee, the bank states in their contract that "we will take your valuables out of the box and store them in the bank until you have paid."
 In other words, even if I failed to pay, the data would still be inside the bank.

 They suggest you have a backup.
+Wisely.

 Loss of data

-Only one original and only one backup
+Only one original and one backup

 You should have one original and one backup, else it becomes too cluttered to figure out which backup is the most current and which can be thrown out.